Cartel (band)

 Cartel is an American pop punk band from Conyers, Georgia, United States, that formed in 2003.
 The group was featured on the MTV television series Band in a Bubble in 2007 as part of an experiment where they were given 20 days to write and record a full album.
-The current members of the band include vocalist/bassist Will Pugh, lead guitarist Joseph Pepper, guitarist Nic Hudson, and drummer Kevin Sanders.
+The current members of the band include vocalist/bassist/drummer Will Pugh, lead guitarist Joseph Pepper, and rhythm guitarist Nic Hudson.
 In April 2020, Pugh released an EP for a new side project, TAURIDS, with fellow Nashville residents Bobby Holland and Adam Bokesch—both musicians and audio producers/engineers from the band The Daybreaks.